dqops/dqo/docs/working-with-dqo/run-data-quality-checks/run-data-quality-checks.md

     The table with data quality checks contains a list of checks divided into different data quality subcategories that you can expand and collapse by clicking on an arrow.
 [Learn more about the different check categories.](../../dqo-concepts/checks/index.md#categories-of-checks)

     The right side of the table allows setting different threshold levels (severity levels).
-[Learn more about threshold levels ](../../dqo-concepts/checks/index.md#issue-severity-levels)
+[Learn more about threshold levels.](../../dqo-concepts/checks/index.md#issue-severity-levels)

 ### **Run a check**